Jacamein/Prompt-Wizards-Spells/README.md

 City:

-## The Mother of all AI IMAGE PROMPT generator:
+## The Mother of all AI IMAGE PROMPT generator by All About AI:

 ### Step 1: